Sao Paulo corridor into the US

 • Energy and resources services.
 Brazilian oil and gas services, deepwater operators, and adjacent industrial-services firms running on Petrobras-adjacent and Eletrobras-adjacent contracts, now entering US energy procurement, US offshore, and US industrial-services markets.

 • Retail, consumer goods, biotech, and pharma.
 Brazilian consumer brands, retail operators, biotech firms, and pharma houses entering US wholesale, US specialty distribution, US clinical channels, and US-payer reimbursement architecture.
-Brazilian clinical and consumer evidence translated into US-readable proof.
+Brazilian clinical and consumer evidence translated into US-market proof.

 What the Brazilian register costs in America.

-• Sao Paulo proof points (FIESP membership, B3 listing, Anbima ratings, Latin American industry awards) do not carry as commercial peer-set signals to a US procurement reader, US wholesale buyer, or US institutional investor.
+• Sao Paulo proof points (FIESP membership, B3 listing, Anbima ratings, Latin American industry awards) do not carry as commercial peer-set signals to a US procurement buyer, US wholesale buyer, or US institutional investor.

-• Founder and principal bios built on Brazilian institutional standing, FGV and Insper alumni networks, and Latin American board roles do not translate to the US peer set the American buyer is scanning for.
+• Founder and owner/CEO bios built on Brazilian institutional standing, FGV and Insper alumni networks, and Latin American board roles do not translate to the US peer set the American buyer is scanning for.

 Where to go from here

-Sao Paulo routes into the firm.
+Sao Paulo routes into GMA.

 LatAm market gate